lykmapipo/seed-mongoose/README.md

 - `cwd` current project working directory.
 Default to `process.cwd()`
 - `path` seed path relative to `cwd`.
 Default to `seeds`
+- `suffix` suffix to use match seeds when loading seeds from a seed directory.
+Default to `Seed`
 - `logger` logger to be used to log progress.
 Default to `console`
 - `environment` seeding environment.
 Default to `process.env.NODE_ENV`
 - `active` signal whether seeding if enable.
 Default to `true`